SGI-DNA is now Codex

 Etymologically, codex means ancient manuscript, and there’s no manuscript more ancient or more meaningful than the code written into the DNA of every living thing.
 Just as software developers use code to build applications, Codex is helping scientists code DNA to build biology.

-We look forward to exceeding your expectations as we move forward together, building biology for the betterment of all living things.
+We look forward to exceeding expectations as we move forward, building biology for the betterment of all living things.

-In March of 2019, we spun out as a new and unique corporation with the BioXp™ 3200 system, Gibson Assembly® reagents (Dan Gibson remains CTO with Codex), variant libraries, cloning kits, Vmax™ cells, and more.
+In March of 2019, we spun out as a new and unique corporation with the BioXp™ 3200 system, Gibson Assembly® reagents, variant library services, cloning kits, Vmax™ cells, and more.

 We are now focused exclusively on empowering researchers with all the tools they need to rapidly and independently code and write synthetic DNA.

 Why we changed the name from SGI-DNA to Codex can be succinctly answered: we need a name that reflects where we’re going rather than where we’ve been.